andyhansen/blog/_posts/2023/2023-05-27-understanding-connascence.md

 * **Degree.** How many entities are involved.
 Is it one, or is it thousands?
 * **Locality.** How close the entities are together.
 Stronger connascence is less of a problem if entities are close together.

+Improving your code on any of these axes will make it easier to work with in the future.
+In some cases I've included a little bit of advice on how I'd approach it.

+Now that we've established what it is, and how it's measured, let's have a look at the rules.

-## Static Connascenes
+## Static vs Dynamic Connascences

+There are two types of connascence.
+Static and dynamic.

-Static connascence can be found by visually studying the code.
+Static connascence can be found by visually studying the code and with static code analysis.

+Dynamic connascence can only be discovered by running your code.
+These are considered stronger because they are harder to find and fix.

 ### Connascence of Name